simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

    $ gem install hiera-eyaml

-Set up the hiera eyaml hierachy
+Set up the hiera eyaml hierarchy
 -------------------------------

 On the Puppet Server, in the top level of the puppet environment,